FAQs

 -

-I also have sliding scale spots available – please contact me so we can discuss options!
+I also have sliding scale spots available—please contact me so we can discuss options!
+You do not have to provide any specific documentation or proof of finances, it’ll just be an open conversation.

 If you have any additional questions about fees, payment methods, or how to navigate your insurance benefits, please reach out!